Loading...

 dpkg-deb --info vim.deb

-# Expect metadata output including package size/control info.
+# Expect metadata output including control fields.

 Step 4 : Identify where trusted APT keys live.